How to claim compensation yourself for delayed or cancelled flight in EU? This article will tell you everything about:

-Ruined start of vacation, missed business meetings and anger.
-This is what can happen if airline cancels your flight or if it is significantly delayed.
-As I fly quite a lot, I have seen my fair share of delays and various mishaps, so in this article I am sharing my experience on claiming compensations.
-This article will mostly be interesting and valid for those flying on EU airlines (such as Lufthansa, Finnair) or flights from EU by non-EU carrier (for example such as Turkish Airlines flight from Riga to Istanbul).
+I have seen my fair share of delays and various mishaps, so in this article I am sharing my experience on claiming compensations.
+This article will mostly be interesting and valid for those flying on EU airlines (such as Lufthansa, Finnair, KLM) or flights from EU by non-EU carrier (for example such as Turkish Airlines flight from Riga to Istanbul).
 These examples won’t by valid for non-EU carriers flying to EU, such as a flight by United from Miami to London.
 However, many countries outside of EU also have their own regulations regarding passenger compensations and I also mention my experience in other countries.
+Some airlines such as Ukraine International Airlines, have self imposed the regulation even for flights they are legally not bound to pay it, so definitely submit a claim with them, if your flight was delayed!

 First thing to keep in mind if you are a traveler, is the EC regulation 261/2004.
-There is a very nice short description of it on Wikipedia here, but in short it is a document that can help you claim as much as 600 eur in cash.
+There is a very nice short description of it on Wikipedia here, but in short it is a document that can help you claim as much as 600 eur in cash for international and domestic flights in the European Union.
 Some of the provisions of regulation can come in handy while travelling, so it worth to keep a copy on your phone.
 Although airlines are obliged to inform the passengers of their rights, in practice I have never seen this happen.
 Also, a good insurance will be useful too, especially the “unexpected changes” provision.

 What to do on Location